Introduction

 Using Trail 3

-most simply, treat this as a loop trail by following the route here and going up Trail 1 back to Poplar and Beech Grove areas
+treat this as a nice loop trail by following the route outlined here, but return by Trail 1 from the crow's foot then back to Poplar and Beech Grove areas by the road or trail